 except during Lent and Advent when no baptisms are held)

 .
 Baptisms can occur during a regularly scheduled Mass but are normally held on Saturdays.
-Both parents are required to attend a Baptism Preparation Class and meet with Father Wells before the baptism can be scheduled.
+Both parents are required to attend a Baptism Preparation Class and meet with the Pastor before the baptism can be scheduled.
 God parents are also required to attend the Baptism Preparation Class.

 If you are having your child baptized at another parish, you are still welcome to attend our class.
 After you have attended the class, you will be provided with written verification that you have attended, which you can then present to the church where the baptism will take place.